frendsick/torth/docs/intrinsics.md

 ```
 30 20 10
-3 NTH print // Output: 30 (30 is the 3rd element without the popped 3).
+3 NTH // 30 is pushed to the stack (the 3rd element without the popped 3).
 ```

 ## OR